Get the latest from the N.C. Wildlife Resources Commission sent right to your inbox. Subscribe to one or both of two lists to choose from:

 Western Season

 Over 2 million acres of game lands are available to the public for hunting.
 Search our interactive Game Land Maps by county, address, or filter by species or facilities.
-Hunting on private lands is permitted with written permission signed by the landowner or lessee.
+Hunting on private lands that are posted is permitted with written permission signed by the landowner or lessee.
+Be sure to check other local laws as well.

 Printable maps are available too: